roaked/roaked.github.io/content/docs/2code/1drone/_index.md

 ### 1.2.1 Actuation Subsystem

 The actuation subsystem involves individual DC motors powering propellers to generate lift forces in the drone's four independently controlled motors (i=1,2,3,4).
-The values of I and {{< katex display >}}\omega{{< /katex >}} change over time based on the applied motor voltage, Vm, while constants like Lm, Rm, Ke, Kt, and Jm characterize the motor.
+The values of I and {{< katex >}}\Omega{{< /katex >}} change over time based on the applied motor voltage, Vm, while constants like Lm, Rm, Ke, Kt, and Jm characterize the motor.
 This results in a second-order system for each drone motor, expressed as:

 {{< katex display >}}
 \dot{\tilde{x}} &= A\tilde{x} + B\tilde{u} = \begin{bmatrix} \dot{\tilde{I}}_i \\ \dot{\tilde{\Omega}} \end{bmatrix} = \begin{bmatrix} a_{11} & a_{12} \\ a_{21} & a_{22} \end{bmatrix} \begin{bmatrix} \tilde{I}_i \\ \Omega \end{bmatrix} + \begin{bmatrix} b_2 \\ 0 \end{bmatrix} \tilde{V}_m \\